kuemmela/cs220-s21-projects/lab-p10/README.md

 Now click `Restart & Run All` from the `Kernel` menu.
 Do you notice that there's an exception in the cell where you created the `fruit` directory?

-*TAs:  Ask the students to explain what caused the exception.*

 There are two options for doing the `mkdir` in a way that won't cause